JWillegers/AdventOfCode/2022/README.md

   - part2: simulated annealing
 - Day 17: Tetris (Doing something a billion times)
 - Day 20: Linked List
-- Day 22: Needed a goodwritten unittest to finish this problem (day22tests.py)
+- Day 22: Needed a well-written unittest to finish this problem (day22tests.py)
-  - These tests are written for my input, they may fail for your input
+  - note: These tests are written for my input, they may fail for your input